 As an example, consider a 45 year old construction worker plaintiff who sustained a low back injury from a slip and fall accident.
 He underwent vertebrae fusion surgery, and his treating physician restricted him from standing, reaching, repetitively bending, or lifting and carrying more than ten pounds.
 For this plaintiff, a vocational expert would consider the injury, the physician’s recommendations, and the plaintiff’s skills to make the following potential accommodation recommendations:

 – Ambulatory restrictions could be accommodated by a workstation at the job site located so as to reduce the need to walk.
 An electric scooter or cane could also be potential accommodations.

 – Reaching and bending restrictions could be accommodated with an ergonomic workstation or a tool for reaching and grabbing.

 – Sitting restrictions could be accommodated by allowing the worker to sit and stand as needed.
-An ergonomic chair could also be potential accommodation.
+An ergonomic chair could also be a potential accommodation.

 – Standing restrictions could be accommodated by allowing the worker to sit on a stool or have an adjustable desk.

-Edmond Provder, the owner of Occupational Assessment Services, Inc. (OAS), is a Certified Rehabilitation Counselor.
-He has worked as a vocational expert witness for over forty years and has extensive experience documenting the effects of the employability of injured persons.
+Edmond Provder, owner of Occupational Assessment Services, Inc. (OAS), is a Certified Rehabilitation Counselor.
+He has worked as a vocational expert witness for over forty years, and has extensive experience documenting the effects of the employability of injured persons.
 Contact OAS at 800-292-1919 to discuss how we can help in your case.